liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/01-beginning-android-portal-development/06-using-login-screenlet-for-authentication.markdown

 Note the two `liferay` attributes in the Login Screenlet's XML.
 The `liferay:basicAuthMethod` attribute tells the Screenlet to use basic authentication instead of OAuth.
-Its value, `screen_name`, tells the Screenlet to authenticate with the user's screen name.
+The `screen_name` value tells the Screenlet to authenticate with the user's screen name.
 You can alternatively set this to `email` or `userId`.
-This Learning Path uses `screen_name` only because it's much faster to type a screen name than a full email address when authenticating in the emulator.
-Also, note that this value must match the authentication setting in the @product@ instance.
+This Learning Path uses `screen_name` only because it's much faster to type a screen name than a full email address in the emulator.
+Also, this value must match the authentication setting in the @product@ instance.
 By default, @product@ instances use email address for authentication.
-For this Learning Path, you need to set your
+For this Learning Path, you need to set your @product@ instance to authenticate by screen name instead.
+See
-@product@ instance to authenticate by screen name instead.
-See [this section in Login Screenlet's reference documentation](/develop/reference/-/knowledge_base/7-0/loginscreenlet-for-android#basic-authentication) for instructions on changing your @product@ instance's authentication setting.
+[this section in Login Screenlet's reference documentation](/develop/reference/-/knowledge_base/7-0/loginscreenlet-for-android#basic-authentication) for instructions on changing your @product@ instance's authentication setting.